matthew-brett/barts-setup/barts_setup.md

   ![Switcher video sources](images/switcher_video_sources.jpg)

 * IPHONE 12:
+    * Remember to turn off WiFi on the iPhone.
     * Run Switcher Cast on iPhone, select "SHARE THIS DEVICE", then "SHARE THIS CAMERA".
     * Go to IPAD Switcher Interface, and select "StBiPhone12".
+    * **Careful**.
+If you forgot to turn of the Wifi on the iPhone, and you have already connected to Switcher Studio by selecting "StBiPhone12" as above, **don't go back and switch off the iPhone WiFi**.
+Switcher seems to hold onto the Wifi-based connection even after restarting Switcher on the IPHONE 12 and the IPAD.
+Just leave the Wifi on if you get to that point.

 * Move silver tripod to aisle end of pew.
 Mount IPHONE 12, and adjust for good view of the chancel, with the left hand view just taking in the lectern, so